fuzzah/txtgen-webui-docker/README.md

 Prerequisites:
 - Arch Linux, but other Linux-based systems are probably fine too
 - Docker (`pacman -S docker docker-buildx ; sudo usermod -aG docker $USER`, restart current session by logging out and then logging in)
-- AMD GPU (I have tested this only on RX 6700 XT)
+- an AMD GPU (I have tested this only on RX 6700 XT)
-- Not sure, but probably some video drivers installed on your host system (`pacman -S xf86-video-amdgpu`)
+- not sure, but probably some video drivers installed on your host system (`pacman -S xf86-video-amdgpu`)
-- A TON of disk space, like 40GB only for this image (without any models!).
+- a TON of disk space, like 40GB only for this image (without any models!).
 If you want to play with different models I suggest having ~150GB for this image + models, and the absolute minimum I think is somewhere at 50GB for image + one model.

 Run the following commands:
 ```shell